lbechberger/LearningPsychologicalSpaces/README.md

 The script takes the following optional arguments:
 - `-o` or `--output_file`: Path to the output csv file where the resulting correlation values are stored (default: `ann.csv`).
+- `-n` or `--n_folds`: The number of folds to use in the cross-validation process of optimizing dimension weights (defaults to 5).
+- `-s` or `--seed`: Specify a seed for the random number generator in order to make the folds and thus the overall results deterministic.
+If no seed is given, then the random number generator is not seeded.

 #### 2.3.3 MDS-Based Similarities

 The script `mds_correlations.py` loads the MDS vectors and derives distances between pairs of stimuli based on the three distance measures.
-These distances are then correlated to the human dissimilarity ratings.
+These distances are then correlated to the human dissimilarity ratings (both using the raw distances and using a weighted version where dimension weights are estimated in a cross-validation).
 The script can be executed as follows:
 ```
 python -m code.mds.correlations.mds_correlations path/to/similarity_file.pickle path/to/mds_folder
 ```